IBM-Bluemix-Docs/cloud-object-storage-infrastructure/archiving.md

 ## Restore an archived object

-In order to access archived object, you must restore the object to the original storage tier.
+In order to access an archived object, you must restore it to the original storage tier.
 The restoration process can take up to 15 hours.
 Once the object is restored, a copy of the archived object is available for you to access.
 When restoring an object, you can specify number of days you want the object to be available.
 At the end of specified period, the restored copy is deleted.

-An archived object has the following sub-states:
+An archived object can be in sub-states below:

 * Archived: The object in archived state has been moved from its online storage tier (Standard, Vault, Cold Vault, Flex) to offline Archive tier based on the Archive policy on the bucket.